virfortis-rgb/virfortis-rgb/README.md

 ## Damien Joubert
-Ruby on Rails Full Stach Web Developpper
+Ruby on Rails Full Stach Web Developper

 <!--
 **virfortis-rgb/virfortis-rgb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.